robotology/icub-main/bindings/README.txt

   # from PolyDriver

-To run for testing, be in the directory you built the icub bindings, place the above test in test.py, and do:
+To run for testing, be in the directory you built the icub bindings, place the above test in test.py, and do (in a bash shell): export YARP_PYTHON=/path/to/yarp/python/bindings/ PYTHONPATH=$YARP_PYTHON python test.py
-  PYTHONPATH=/path/to/yarp/python/bindings/ python test.py

 ==================================================================

 Java example:
-  import icub.icub;
+  import yarp.icub;
   import yarp.Network;
   import yarp.Drivers;